A confined random walk locally looks like tilted random interlacements: On eigenvalues and eigenvectors

 \paragraph*{Some other useful estimates.} We complement the results by some observations that are used in the proof of Proposition \ref{prop:nb-excursions-tN}.
 First of all, we state a result that tells that, provided that the time is large enough, the first eigencouple gives the probability for the SRW to stay in~$D_N$ when starting from a given point in~$D_N$.
-The following statement can be easily proven with the methods of the proof of \cite[Lemma 3.10]{dingDistributionRandomWalk2021a} and the fact that $\| \phi_N \| \asymp \| \phi_N\|_2^2$, as mentioned in the proof of Lemma \ref{lem:norme-phiN2}.
+The following statement can be easily proven with the methods of the proof of \cite[Lemma 3.10]{dingDistributionRandomWalk2021a} and the fact that $\| \phi_N \| \asymp \| \phi_N\|_2^2$ (which is a consequence of \eqref{eq:phiN-borne}).

 \begin{proposition} Let $\tau$ be the exit time of $D_N$, then for any sequence $t_N \gg N^2 \log N$ and any $x \in D_N$, we have

 In particular, there is a positive constant $c > 0$ such that for any $x \in D_N$ with $N$ large enough, we have